is lagging behind its local peers, weighed down by the crash of its test vehicle.

 Chinese Premier Li Keqiang hosted an executive meeting of the State Council on June 22, saying the country would support NEV consumption, according to an official CCTV report Wednesday evening.

-Taking into account the current reality, China is studying the issue of the extension of the purchase tax exemption policy on NEVs, the meeting mentioned, according to the report.
+Taking into account the current reality, China is studying the issue of the extension of the purchase tax exemption on NEVs, the meeting mentioned, according to the report.

 This is a signal from China's top officials about a possible further extension of the purchase tax exemption policy for NEVs.